Almaty Nightlife: Best Bars, Clubs & Live Music

 Safety Tips for Almaty Nightlife

-Almaty is generally safe for nightlife — according to TripAdvisor community safety reviews, safer than most European capitals in terms of violent crime statistics.
+Almaty is generally safe for nightlife, according to TripAdvisor community safety reviews, safer than most European capitals in terms of violent crime statistics.
+Numbeo’s crime index for Almaty consistently rates the city as low-to-moderate risk, on par with many Western European cities.
 However, practical precautions apply:

 Transportation: